mrmagooey/sshaha/readme.md

 # SSHaha

-Read [the write-up on this](http://mrmagooey.github.io/articles/sshaha-social-engineering-via-ssh) repository for more info
+Read [the write-up on this](http://mrmagooey.github.io/articles/sshaha-social-engineering-via-ssh) repository for more info.

+This is very much a POC, code quality is not high.

 ## Installation